lilynaza/dvdrental/README.md

 # Introduction
 I recentenly completed SQL courses on data camp from intoduction level to the advanced level.
 For a personal project, I decided to analyze the database for a DVD rental company.
 Let’s take a look at a case study detailing my process and output.

+# Problem statement

+I went to conduct exploratory data analysis using sql to know the renting attitude of the customers who rent movies from the company

 # I began by taking a look at the dataset.
 The data set have 15 tables.
 Below are the different tables and a brief description of them.